2012 Singapore Cup

-The 2012 Singapore Cup (known as the RHB Singapore Cup for sponsorship reasons) starts in May 2012.
-It is the 15th staging of the annual Singapore Cup tournament.
+The 2012 Singapore Cup (known as the RHB Singapore Cup for sponsorship reasons) started in May 2012.
+It was the 15th staging of the annual Singapore Cup tournament.

 11 S.League clubs and 4 invited foreign teams play in this edition.
 The cup was a single-elimination tournament, with all sixteen teams playing from the first round.
 The first round involved one-off matches.
 Subsequent rounds involved ties of two legs.

 The Courts Young Lions and Malaysia's Harimau Muda, both of whom are Great Eastern-YEO'S S.League participant teams, have requested and received permission to sit out of the RHB Singapore Cup, due to their respective preparations for the AFC Under-22 Asian Cup qualifiers in June.

 The first round kicked off on 14 May 2012.